Science Explains The Signs of Melasma (And Why It Happens)

 Everyone dreams of a flawless complexion, but there’s no such thing.
 For many reasons, human skin gets bumps, breakouts, and disorders one time or another.
 However, people often worry more about moles and dark patches.

-Fortunately, a pregnancy mask is a common condition, and it’s harmless.
+Fortunately, a pregnancy mask is a common and harmless condition.
 It can make you feel less confident in your appearance, though.
 Here are two signs that point to a case of melasma:

 1. Pregnancy Mask